UW-CSSS-564/assignment-2017-3-public/README.md

         model has the better predictive fit?

 12. The previous analysis could potentially be used for model selection.
-    However, model choice effecively puts zero probability on some types of models, violating [Cromwell's
+    However, model choice effectively puts zero probability on some types of models, violating [Cromwell's
     rule](https://en.wikipedia.org/wiki/Cromwell%27s_rule).
 Another
     approach is *continuous model expansion*, which is to build a larger model that incorporates special cases and thus allows for model